 Joint Child Custody

 Concerned About Child Time-Sharing Arrangements?
-Contact Our Child Custody Attorneys in Destin.
+Contact The Virga Law Firm, P.A.

 Determining child custody arrangements is emotional and can be even more frustrating without the counsel and support of a skilled family law attorney.
 Florida state family law determines custody using the legal standard of what is in the best interest of the child.
 While some aspects of what is in the best interest of a child can be difficult to quantify, there are general components to determine how custody will be shared between parents.